-The “joy of the mountains” is the perfect name for Oregano essential oil and was named so by the Greeks since it is native to the higher altitudes of the mountains.
-Ancient Greeks used oregano oil properties to treat bacterial infections in wounds while also using it as an additive in food to ward off bacteria.
+The “joy of the mountains” is the perfect name for oregano oil.
+It was so named by the Greeks since it is native to higher altitudes.
+Ancient Greeks used oregano oil to treat bacterial infections in wounds, thanks to its natural compounds, while also using it as an additive in food to ward off bacteria.
 Oregano is still used as a main spice in many Italian dishes.
-It was revered so much by the Greeks that brides and grooms wore a crown of Oregano during weddings.
+And it was revered so much by the Greeks that brides and grooms wore a crown of Oregano during weddings.

 Oregano has anti-inflammatory, anti-fungal, antioxidant, antiparasitic, antibacterial, anti-allergenic, and antiviral properties that may help with several common complaints.
 Oregano essential oil makes an amazing bug spray while also easing poison ivy reactions; a must for any camping trip or hike.

 Make an oregano essential oil mixture in a glass jar by mixing 4-5 drops oregano essential oil to ¼ cup coconut oil.
 Label the jar, so you know the contents.
 Oregano essential oil should be mixed with a carrier oil as the essential oil by itself can cause a reaction.
 Always test a small area to make sure a reaction does not occur before treating the larger problem.

 Oregano oil is excellent for treating arthritis pain.
 This is because of its antispasmodic, anti-inflammatory and anesthetic abilities.
 These properties can penetrate painful, inflamed skin, offering relief from arthritis symptoms.
 Furthermore, oregano oil contains carvacrol, which also has strong anti-inflammatory abilities.
 In addition to treating arthritis, oregano oil can also help relieve pain and reduce inflammation as brought on by injuries.

 Rub a small amount of the oregano mixture onto painful area.